BalajiAXG/Web-Scraped-books-to-scrap/README.md

 web scraping techniques.
 Transformed raw HTML data into a structured tabular format, cleaning and enriching it for further analysis.
-Automated the ETL process, scheduling regular updates to maintain an up-todate dataset for analysis.
+Automated the ETL process, scheduling regular updates to maintain an up-to date dataset for analysis.
-Outcome: Successfully deployed a robust ETL pipeline for scraping and analyzing book data from the "Books to Scrape" website, empowering stakeholders with actionable insights for informed decisionmaking in the book industry
+Outcome: Successfully deployed a robust ETL pipeline for scraping and analyzing book data from the "Books to Scrape" website, empowering stakeholders with actionable insights for informed decision making in the book industry